 I know, it’s bad enough when a native says anything negative about the good ole U.S. of A., but when an immigrant criticizes America … oh boy, that’s a big no-no!
-I’m a Dutch immigrant, and on this blog I’ll be talking about American fascism!
+I’m a Dutch immigrant, and on this blog I’ll be talking about fascism in America!
 So I’m sure I’ll get lots of comments telling me to go back to where I came from if I don’t like it here.
 Like every other immigrant, I’ve heard and read it a thousand times.
 I’ve paid taxes here for twenty-four years now — I’m invested.

 In writing on my blog Resident Alien: Being Dutch in America for more than seven years about life in America from my Dutch perspective, I find that I keep coming back to fascism in America.
 I don’t mean that Americans are fascists or that America is a fascist country.
 Let me explain below and in my posts.

 It strikes me that so many Americans don’t recognize fascism as such.
 Sure, it’s obvious to most of you when torch-wielding thugs with swastikas on their sleeves yell “One people, one nation, end immigration!” but what about the police officer who stops you for a broken taillight and then asks you where you’re headed?
 Apart from America, in what kind of countries do you think it’s okay for the police to randomly ask you where you’re going?

 Many fascist elements are deeply rooted in American history, a history which your kids aren’t adequately taught.
 As a result you have–for instance–white Americans asking in all seriousness, “What did we ever do, after slavery was abolished, to hold black folks back?”

 I deliberated between using ‘fascism’ or ‘authoritarianism’ in the subtitle of this page.
 Fascism might come across as too strong for some folks, and much of what I’ll discuss here does also fall under authoritarianism… But the time for walking on eggshells has passed, both in politics and in my personal life.